dragtheron/wow-welcome-back/README.md

 # Welcome Back

-Welcome Back automatically keeps track of players in your group or raid and informs you about players which you met before since activating this AddOn.
+Welcome Back automatically keeps track of other players while playing in a group or raid and wikk inform you when you already have played together (since activating this AddOn).
+Additionally, you can add a personal note to each player that may help you to recognize specialties the next time you meet.

 ## Main Features